 One of the oldest tricks in the book for creating extra light in your home is the use of mirrors.
-Hallways in semi-detached or terraced homes can be particularly dark areas but placing a large mirror over a hall table will reflect any light coming in through windows, fanlights or front door glass panes making the space, instantly appear larger and brighter.
+Hallways in semi-detached or terraced homes can be particularly dark areas but placing a large mirror over a hall table will reflect the natural light coming in through windows, fanlights or front door glass panes making the space, instantly appear larger and brighter.

 Mirrored furniture and porcelain tiling will reflect light rather than absorbing it and increase the appearance of space and brightness inside your home.
 You can also try a mirrored surface on the back of your shelves, with your decorative items placed in front of it.
 This will positively affect the sense of light and space in a room.